The Indian startup economy crossed a major milestone as it added the 100th Indian startup to the unicorn club in 2022

-Over the years, these unicorns have raised about $90 Bn in funding and have a combined valuation of $333 Bn
+Over the years, these unicorns have raised over $99 Bn in funding and have a combined valuation of $347 Bn

-In 2013, venture capitalist Aileen Lee personified the term ‘unicorn’ within the startup ecosystem to indicate the rarity of startups with a valuation of over $1 Bn.
+In 2013, venture capitalist Aileen Lee floated the term ‘unicorn’ for private companies or startups to indicate the rarity of startups with a valuation of over $1 Bn.
 A decade later, unicorns in India are no longer rare!
-Last week, India became home to 100 unicorns, when neobanking startup Open raised $50 Mn to claim the position of India’s 100th unicorn.
+In May 2022, India became home to 100 unicorns, when neobanking startup Open raised $50 Mn to claim the position of India’s 100th unicorn.